uni-tue-kn/draft-bier-bierte-subset-tunneling/draft-fluechter-bier-bierte-subset-tunneling.md

 After the backup S-BFIR processing, standard BIER-TE forwarding is applied.

 ## Intra-Subset Protection
-Protection against failure inside a subset is achieved with existing BIER-TE FRR mechanisms.
+Protection against failures inside a subset is achieved with existing BIER-TE FRR mechanisms.
 There are currently two drafts for BIER-TE FRR {{!I-D.draft-eckert-bier-te-frr}} and {{!I-D.draft-chen-bier-te-frr}}.
 Both define mechanisms for link and node protection and propose BIER-TE-in-BIER-TE tunneling to reroute packets around a failure.
 Therefore, either of these drafts may be used for the FRR protection mechanisms.

 # Examples
 In this section, we present two exemplary scenarios.